Queuni/Match3-Core/README.md

 - Improve the default config so it works out of the box for dev

 - Refactor error handling to use a custom exception hierarchy

+- Bump minimum Python version to 3.10 and update type hints accordingly